...

 Discover Content You Might Not Have Found

 TikTok’s algorithm is powerful, but it is not perfect.
-Sometimes, videos shared by friends are totally outside my usual interests, but still fascinating.
+Sometimes, videos shared by friends are totally outside my usual interests, even though it makes me think about deleting those videos, but they are still fascinating.
 It helps me explore new sides of the platform.

 Use It as a Content Creation Cue